Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 So let’s play with the idea that you are the defender of your sats and many threats, be it acts of God or people, are trying to take away those sats from you.
 This is the game you are playing when you Self-Custody your bitcoin, therefore you must adopt an adversarial mindset.

 When you think about the possible threats to your bitcoin stash you must **identify** threats, **evaluate** the probabilities and possible consequences of these threats and proactively set up defenses to **mitigate** these threats.
-You cannot cannot analyze all the possibilities so you **prioritize. **
+You cannot cannot analyze all the possibilities so you **prioritize**.

 How to do that?
 You assume that an attacker carries out an attack the best way they can.
 You assume that your house might be robbed or catch fire or be destroyed by an earthquake or whatever is more common in your area.
 You assume your networked computer is already owned and all your keystrokes are logged.
 You assume that a friend can go rogue under certain circumstances.
 You assume that you might forget your seed words or give it away when threatened.
 You assume that you will act emotionally after events like a breakup or the sudden death of a family member and screw up even easy tasks.
 You must take these things into account and count on these happening.
 Visualize these events.
 Face the threats and counteract prematurely.
 This is a probabilities game.
 You can’t go blindfolded on the path.
 It is irresponsible and will bring you pain and suffering.
 Of course at least that can be a more useful lesson for you than anyone could offer.